intentee/paddler.intentee.com/content/docs/starting-out/setup-a-basic-llm-cluster.md

 If you're curious about all of the possible options you can set up when starting the balancer, you can run the `paddler balancer --help` command to have them listed in your terminal.
 For now, however, we will keep things simple and start the balancer with its default configuration.

-To start the balancer, simply run the following command in your terminal:
+To start the balancer, run the following command in your terminal:

 ```bash
 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060